Climate of India: Post-monsoon

 During the post-monsoon or autumn months of October to December, a different monsoon cycle, the northeast (or "retreating") monsoon, brings dry, cool, and dense air masses to large parts of India.
 Winds spill across the Himalayas and flow to the southwest across the country, resulting in clear, sunny skies.
 Though the India Meteorological Department (IMD) and other sources refers to this period as a fourth ("post-monsoon") season, other sources designate only three seasons.
 Depending on location, this period lasts from October to November, after the southwest monsoon has peaked.
 Less and less precipitation falls, and vegetation begins to dry out.
 In most parts of India, this period marks the transition from wet to dry seasonal conditions.
 Average daily maximum temperatures range between 25 and 34 C in the Southern parts.

-The northeast monsoon, which begins in September, lasts through the post-monsoon seasons, and only ends in March.
+The northeast monsoon, which begins between September and October, lasts through the post-monsoon seasons, and only ends between December and January.
 It carries winds that have already lost their moisture out to the ocean (opposite from the summer monsoon).
 They cross India diagonally from northeast to southwest.
 However, the large indentation made by the Bay of Bengal into India's eastern coast means that the flows are humidified before reaching Cape Comorin and rest of Tamil Nadu, meaning that the state, and also some parts of Kerala, experience significant precipitation in the post-monsoon and winter periods.
 However, parts of West Bengal, Orissa, Andhra Pradesh, Karnataka and Mumbai also receive minor precipitation from the north-east monsoon.